Unusual Options Activity Insight: Palantir Technologies | Benzinga

 Unusual Options Activity Insight: Palantir Technologies

-On Tuesday, shares of Palantir Technologies (NYSE:PLTR) saw unusual options activity.
-After the option alert, the stock price moved down to $21.82.
+Shares of Palantir Technologies (NYSE:PLTR) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $22.11.

 - Trade Type: CALL